Mohamed5550/Pro-Git-Notes/Chapter 1/README.md

 - ### Git generally only adds data

-  - You can undo enything
+  - You can undo anything

 - ### The three states